 The gestational sac is a structure that surrounds the embryo and can be seen even before the embryo is visible.
-About 7-10 days later, the embryo can be seen on transvaginal ultrasound (at approxiamately 6 weeks, 3 days).
-You can likely now also see the fetal heart beat.
+About 7-10 days later, the embryo can be seen on transvaginal ultrasound (at approximately 6 weeks, 3 days).
+You can likely now also see the fetal heartbeat.

 Usually, you cannot see the pregnancy on a transvaginal ultrasound until a blood hCG level reaches at least 1,500.

 Obie is your reproductive health coach, guiding you through every stage of the pregnancy journey with specialist advice, personalized for you.

 Obie is your reproductive health coach, guiding you through every stage of the pregnancy journey with specialist advice, personalized for you.Download the app